adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 - it's likely billionaires couldn't exist anymore
 - people wouldn't fight over housing, more would get built
 - cooperatives would easily out-compete for-profits
+- prices of these things would drop dramatically, need a way to transition

 ---